AmethystBird/COMP3016-Lab-Tasks/Lab1/README.md

 ```

 #### Task 2
 The code in [Task 2](/Lab1/Tasks/Task2/) uses standard array indexing.
-Your task is to implement the equivalent code underneath with the use of pointer indexing.
+Your task is to implement the equivalent code underneath the existing, with the use of pointer indexing instead:

 ```c++
 #include <iostream>